 Let the beauty of nature inspire your imagination and unleash your inner artist while you have a blast creating dynamic compositions inspired by nature’s colors, patterns, forms, and textures.
 Explore a variety of art techniques to create nature-inspired artworks that will amaze your friends and family!
-First Saturdays of the month, September 2022–June 2023, from 10:30 am–12 pm at Earvin “Magic” Johnson Park
+First Saturdays of the month, September 2023–June 2024, from 10:30 am–12 pm at Earvin “Magic” Johnson Park

 Stories Come to Life

 Innovate, create, and travel to the enchanted world of books and art and transform your personal stories into dazzling works of art through sculpture, masks, collage, and more!
-Through October 2023–June 2024, join us on first Saturdays of the month, October 2022–June 2023, from 1–2 pm at AC Bilbrew Library and first Wednesdays of the month from 3:30-4:30pm at Lennox Library.
+Through October 2023–June 2024, join us on first Saturdays of the month, from 1–2 pm at AC Bilbrew Library and first Wednesdays of the month from 3:30-4:30pm at Lennox Library.

 LACMA Nature Exploration Week